Who’s got time to wait for a page to load? No one wants to wait in line at Starbucks, much less for a web page to load.

 It’s important to realize that your site can never be too fast and that you should always be working towards making it faster.

 Even if you think your page speed is up to par, there’s never any harm in trying to make it better.
-Users will get frustrated and leave due to a slow page, they’ll never get fed up of it loading too quickly.
+Users will get frustrated and leave due to a slow page, they’ll never get fed up with it loading too quickly.

 If you want to improve your website’s load speed, decrease your bounce rate, and drive traffic, then we have some tips for you.